Skip to main content

 4. Upcoming Classes

-These classes will be offered in the upcoming Summer 2025 and Fall 2025 semesters.
+These classes will be offered in the upcoming Spring 2026 semester.
 Check MavLINK for enrollment appointments and to enroll.

-This course supports the Writing and Critical Reflection concentration in the MA in Critical and Creative Thinking.
+This course supports the Organizational Science & Leadership and the Writing & Critical Reflection concentration in the MA in Critical and Creative Thinking.

 Instructor: Tracy Bridgeford